Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: MINH TU

 In the 62nd minute, Alana Cerne missed the ball after a low free kick from her teammate.
-A close call for Vietnamese fans as Cerne faced an empty goal.
-Luckily, the final shot was inaccurate, otherwise the third goal would have gone to the away team.
+It was a close call for Vietnamese fans as Cerne faced an empty goal.
+Fortunately, the final shot was inaccurate, otherwise the third goal would have gone to the away team.

-In the 70th minute, Bich Thuy had a face-to-face encounter with goalkeeper Lincoln, but the Australian defense had time to cover each other.
-Bich Thuy thought she had been fouled in the penalty area, and the referee, after consulting VAR, decided not to award a penalty to the Vietnamese team.
+In the 70th minute, Bich Thuy had a face-to-face encounter with goalkeeper Lincoln but the Australian defense was able to cover for each other.
+Bich Thuy thought she was fouled in the penalty area, the referee, after consulting VAR, decided not to award a penalty to the Vietnamese team.

 Prime Minister Pham Minh Chinh went down to the field to encourage the Vietnamese women's team: The girls fought bravely! - Photo 20.